CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 ## Introduction

-Ansible is an open-source automation tool sponsored by Red Hat, widely used across IT roles from system administrators to developers.
+Ansible is an open-source automation tool that is sponsored by Red Hat, widely used across IT roles from system administrators to developers.
 This Ansible Collection is tailored to work with the Cisco Meraki Dashboard API, providing a powerful and simple **Infrastructure as Code** solution.

 More info: [Meraki Ansible Collection - Reference Guide](https://docs.ansible.com/ansible/latest/collections/cisco/meraki/index.html)